DeSinc/SallyBot/README.md

 ```
 ## Other AI text generators as yet unsupported

 If you're using another AI text generator, check its github page for instructions on how to format the data and change the format of the request to what it needs.
 You might also need to change the way it sends the request in, which could be a lot of code changes depending.
 This bot sends via SocketIO to Dalai Alpaca which is the easiest to set up imo and runs on anything with very good speed.
 I mean anything.
 It runs on a raspberry pi 4B.
+Some guy got it running on a texas instruments calculator I heard.
+You still need 4gb of ram for the model to load though.

 ## Generate images with Stable Diffusion
 Download [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)